CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 Cost Analysis

-Apollo approach: $49-$149/month subscription + time to manually filter 10,000 results down to 50.
+Apollo approach: $49-$149/month subscription + time to manually filter large result sets down to actionable targets.

 CloneICP approach: $1.00 per search for 50 pre-filtered results.

-The real cost is time: If you spend 2 hours filtering Apollo results, that's your hourly rate multiplied by 2.
+The real cost is time: If you spend 2 hours filtering results, that's your hourly rate multiplied by 2.
 CloneICP eliminates that step.

 The Honest Trade-Offs